-Moving forward, the position of Nerdery President will remain unfilled.
-But the similarly big shoes of a Nerdery Co-President are filled by veterans and newbie-nerds alike.
+The big shoes of a Nerdery Co-President are filled by veterans and newbie-nerds alike.
 Nerdery CEO Tom O’Neill makes it a priority to meet with each incoming employee to convey that Co-Presidency is more of a shared responsibility than an individual right.

 So if you get an email from one of us and the title below our signature says two things, both are absolutely true — but that’s not nearly all that we do.